danieljprice/splash/docs/settings.rst

-As a simpler alternative to interpolating to a pixel array, particles can simply be coloured according to the value of a particular quantity by setting the “use particle colours not pixels” option in the r)ender menu.
+As a simpler alternative to interpolating to a pixel array, particles can simply be coloured according to the value of a particular quantity by setting the “use particle colours not pixels” option in the :ref:`sec:menu-r`.
 With this option set, rendered plots are simply plotted by colouring the particles according to the rendered field.
 This is somewhat cruder but can be a good indication of where individual particles might be affecting results.
 Note that any colouring of the